API-first CMS: What Is It And Why Should You Care

 An API is a protocol that enables two pieces of software to communicate with one another: plug one application into another via an API, and they're suddenly able to cooperate.
 By providing a shared language they can agree on, an API allows totally different apps to work in harmony, even if they're on different servers, in different programming languages, in different parts of the world.

 Think of an API, short for Application Programming Interface, like an outlet on your wall.
-Except instead of providing electricity to appliances you plug into it, an API provides data to applications you plug into it.
+Instead of providing electricity to appliances you plug into it, an API provides data to applications you plug into it.

 By serving data from one application to another, APIs connect the world of software and enable companies and applications to coordinate across multiple domains.